translate/translate/docs/guides/creating_a_terminology_list_from_your_existing_translations.rst

 Create a compendium
 ===================

-Now that we have our words we want to create a sinlge files of all terminology.
+Now that we have our words we want to create a single files of all terminology.
 Thus we create a PO compendium::

   ~/path/to/pocompendium -i -su zulu-gnome-glossary.po -d zulu-short-clean